augustovictor/software-architecture-specialization/README.md

 #### Analyzing and evaluating an architecture

+Helps to:
+- Facilitate communication between stakeholders;
+- Find issues with newly discovered functionalities;
+- Minimize the risks by discovering and adddressing them;
+- Minimize the effect of sensitivity-points;
+- Make tradeoffs;

 Each quality attribute measures a functional or non-functional requirement of a system.

 All quality attributes use `Quality Attribute Scenarios` that determines if the system is able to meet the requirements set for the quality attributes.